mrizaln/madbfs/README.md

 ## TODO

-- [x] Make the codebase async using C++20 coroutines.
+- [ ] Cache the file handle for read/write instead of opening the file each read/write operation.
+- [ ] Implement proper permission check (this is difficult since I need to open the file to actually check access, `mode_t` value is not sufficient).
+- [ ] Improve reconnection logic.
+- [ ] Rework RPC framing to be able to recover from error cleanly.
+- [x] Eliminate copying data to and from memory when transferring/copying files within the filesystem.
 - [x] IPC to talk to the `madbfs` to control the filesystem parameters like invalidation, timeout, cache size, etc.
+- [x] Implement file read and write operation caching in memory.
 - [x] Implement the filesystem as actual tree for caching the stat.
-- [x] Implement file read and write operation caching in memory.
-- [ ] Implement proper permission check.
-- [ ] Implement versioning on each node that expires every certain period of time.
+- [x] Implement versioning on each node that expires every certain period of time.
 When a node expires it needs to query the files from the device again.
+- [x] Make the codebase async using C++20 coroutines.
-- [ ] Periodic cache invalidation.
+- [x] Periodic cache invalidation.
 Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cache-size` limit.
-- [x] Eliminate copying data to and from memory when transferring/copying files within the filesystem.
-- [ ] Use multiple threads backing the async runtime.
 - [x] Use persistent TCP connection to the server instead of making connection per request.
-- [ ] Fix open/close semantics.
-- [ ] Add limit to open file descriptor (for adb query it using `ulimit -n`, for server query it using `getrlimit`).